jaapplugge/PRTG/README.md

     *This sensor checks the SPF of an emailaddress based on checks performed by [MXToolbox](https://mxtoolbox.com), and returns result to PRTG.*
 * **Get-ADUserQuery**
     *This sensor connects to an ActiveDirectory domain, and looks for users matching an ldap-query.
 This sensor is especially usefull for monitoring (abuse of) adminAccounts in an ActiveDirectory domain.*
+* **Get-CitrixAvgLoginTime** *new*
+    *This sensor connects to the odatafeed of a Citrix DeliveryController, and posts average logintimes for a Citrix deliveryGroup.*
+* *new* **Get-CitrixDeliveryGroupServers**
+    *This sensor connects to the odatafeed of a Citrix DeliveryController, and reports on all servers in a DeliveryGroup.*
+* *new* **Get-CitrixDeliveryGroupSessions**
+    *This sensor connects to the odatafeed of a Citrix DeliveryController, and reports on all sessions to a Citrix deliveryGroup.*
+* *new* **Get-CitrixLoadIndex**
+    *This sensor connects to the odatafeed of a Citrix DeliveryController, and posts average loadindex for all servers in a Citrix deliveryGroup.*
+* *new* **Get-CitrixServerSessions**
+    *This sensor connects to the odatafeed of a Citrix DeliveryController, and reports on the sessions to one specific CitrixServer.*
+* *new* **Get-CitrixServerState**
+    *This sensor connects to the odatafeed of a Citrix DeliveryController, and reports on the serverstate of one specific CitrixServer*
 * **Get-DellWaranty_Multiple_sensor**
     *This sensor uses the Dell Techsupport api to monitor how many days of support are left on Dell serverhardware*
 * **Get-DHCPScopeStatus**